 Software helps you beyond compliance

 Don’t get so focused on the transition that you forget to consider the future after compliance.
-Lease accounting software provides many benefits beyond compliance, including:
+Lease accounting software provides many benefits other than just compliance, including:

 - Improved budgeting and forecasting